 Multi-Rail Payment Platform Benefits

-Businesses are adopting unified payment platforms that consolidate various payment methods into single solutions, reducing complexity while expanding payment acceptance capabilities.
+Businesses are adopting unified payment platforms that consolidate multiple payment methods into a single solution, reducing complexity while expanding payment acceptance capabilities.

 Platform advantages include:

-- Single integration: Supporting cards, ACH, wires, and digital assets
+- Single integration: Supporting cards, ACH, wires, and stablecoins.

 When Alternatives Work Better than B2B Wire Transfers